Process Overview

 Nickel Plating

 Nickel plating is one of the most versatile electroplating processes, prized for its excellent corrosion resistance, uniform appearance, and ability to serve as an undercoat for chrome plating.
-We offer bright nickel for decorative applications, matte nickel for a subdued professional finish, and black nickel for modern architectural and industrial aesthetics.
+We offer bright nickel for decorative applications, matte nickel for a subdued professional finish, and bright nickel chrome — the industry-standard two-layer system for automotive and premium decorative work.

 Coating Thickness